Should You Stay on the JR Yamanote Line in Tokyo?

 Because it’s run by the JR Company, trips on the Yamanote Line are covered by the Japan Rail Pass.

-This doesn’t mean you need a Japan Rail Pass to get round Tokyo on the Yamanote Line (as we explain in this post on whether you need a JR rail pass in Tokyo, it’ll only pay for itself if you take two long bullet train trips) but, if you have a day or two left over on a pass before or after your big trips, then it’s worth using the Yamanote Line as often as possible so you can travel for free and get more value from the Rail Pass.
+This doesn’t mean you need a Japan Rail Pass to get around Tokyo on the Yamanote Line (as we explain in this post on whether you need a JR rail pass in Tokyo, it’ll only pay for itself if you’re doing a lot of bullet train trips) but, if you have a day or two left over on a pass before or after your big trips, then it’s worth using the Yamanote Line as often as possible so you can travel for free and get more value from the Rail Pass.

 It Has a View

-The Yamanote Line is an elevated line which means it often has a view.
-Which gives you a chance to look out the window and see more of Tokyo.
+The Yamanote Line is an elevated line, which means it often has a view giving you a chance to look out the window and see more of Tokyo.

 Cons of Staying Near the Yamanote Line